crpietschmann/portfolio/_posts/2009-01-30-using-linq-to-sql-with-sql-server-compact-edition.markdown

 I'm currently building a desktop application that needs to store a bunch of data on the users computer, so I've decided to use <a href="http://www.microsoft.com/Sqlserver/2008/en/us/compact.aspx">SQL Server Compact 3.5</a> for this.
 There's only one problem, Visual Studio 2008 doesn't support using LINQ to SQL with SQL Server Compact.
 However, the .NET Framework does and there's a work around to get it working in VS'08 that I'll describe below.

 In case you aren't aware of what <a href="http://www.microsoft.com/Sqlserver/2008/en/us/compact.aspx">SQL Server Compact 3.5</a> is, here's the short description that Microsoft gives on their website: "Microsoft SQL Server Compact is a free SQL Server embedded database ideal for building standalone and occasionally connected applications for mobile devices, desktops, and Web clients."
 You can download it and view more information here: <a href="http://www.microsoft.com/Sqlserver/2008/en/us/compact.aspx">http://www.microsoft.com/Sqlserver/2008/en/us/compact.aspx</a>

-<h3>Steps to create a LINQ to SQL application using SQL Server Compact</h3>
+## Steps to create a LINQ to SQL application using SQL Server Compact

 To make this easy to follow I'm going to start with Creating a Solution in Visual Studio and go through all the steps needed to get it running off of SQL Server Compact.